-Regional Transportation Plan (RTP): The guiding document for all federally funded
+Regional Transportation Plan (RTP): The guiding document for all federally funded transportation planning efforts, with a transportation

 State Implementation Plan (SIP): The statement of how the transportation, environmental, and health communities expect to meet federal air quality safety standards.

 STP: FHWA program that provides flexible funding that can be used by States and localities for projects on any Federal-aid highway, including the NHS, bridge projects on any public road, transit capital projects, and intracity and intercity bus terminals and facilities.
 A portion of funds reserved for rural areas may be spent on rural minor collectors.